Best Meal Kits in Toronto – Top 4 Services Ranked and Reviewed

 Apply discount

 If you’re looking to save money on meal kits in Toronto, Chefs Plate is one of the most affordable options around.
-New customers can score meals for as low as $3.99 per serving, though regular prices usually fall between $8.99 and $11.99, depending on how many servings and meals you choose.
-There’s a $9.99 flat shipping fee in most areas, which can add up if you’re ordering smaller boxes.
-Still, for what you get, it’s a solid deal—especially for busy people who want home-cooked meals without the grocery runs.
+New customers can score meals for around $3 to $4 per serving, though regular prices usually fall between $8.99 and $11.99, depending on how many servings and meals you choose.
+Shipping runs about $4.99 per box and is free once you pass the two-recipe minimum, with the smallest box carrying roughly a $7.99 charge.
+Still, for what you get, it’s a solid deal, especially for busy people who want home-cooked meals without the grocery runs.

-Each week, Chefs Plate offers around 40 different recipes across Canada.
-Most meals are simple, familiar, and quick to make—think pasta dishes, stir-fries, or family-style favorites.
+Each week, Chefs Plate offers up to 16 recipes to choose from.
+Most meals are simple, familiar, and quick to make: think pasta dishes, stir-fries, or family-style favorites.
 It’s not the place for gourmet or experimental cooking, and some long-time users say the menus can feel repetitive.
 Still, you’ll find a decent mix of vegetarian, calorie-conscious, and kid-friendly meals.
 The recipes are easy to follow, making it a good choice for beginner cooks or anyone who just wants to get dinner on the table fast.

-Delivery is available throughout Toronto and the GTA, including condos and houses.
-You can leave instructions for your buzzer or where to leave the box, which is helpful.
-Ingredients generally arrive fresh in insulated packaging, though a few users have reported occasional issues like damaged packaging or missing items.
-The app and website make it easy to manage your subscription—skip a week, swap meals, or pause when needed.
+Delivery runs throughout Toronto and the GTA, condos and houses alike, reaching North York, Scarborough, Etobicoke and Mississauga.
+You can leave buzzer instructions or a lobby drop-off note, which is exactly what a condo order needs.
+Ingredients generally arrive cold and fresh in insulated packaging, though a few users have reported occasional issues like damaged packaging or missing items.
+The app and website make it easy to manage your subscription: skip a week, swap meals, or pause when needed.
 Just keep an eye on the cut-off dates to avoid unwanted charges.
 Overall, Chefs Plate is a reliable pick for those who want a no-fuss, budget-conscious meal kit with flexible options.

 Chefs Plate: Try Chef's Plate Meal Kits From $2.99 Per Serving!